 Go to Tools>Edit PDF>Scanned Documents, uncheck the box before “Recognize text”.

-But, if you don’t have an Adobe Acrobat or you are just looking for an alternative OCR Software as powerful as Adobe with a more competitive price to perform PDF OCR, here we recommend 2 Adobe OCR alternatives for Mac and Windows users respectively.
+But, if you don’t have an Adobe Acrobat or you are just looking for an alternative OCR Software as powerful as Adobe with a more competitive price to perform PDF OCR, here we recommend the best Adobe OCR alternative.

 Follow the steps to convert your scanned Files into editable files now.